On This Page

-AIIM (Association for Intelligent Information Management) is a global non-profit organization providing education, research, and certification programs for information professionals and IDP market analysis.
+AIIM (Association for Intelligent Information Management) is a global non-profit providing education, research, and certification for information professionals, with a focus on intelligent document processing (IDP) market analysis and AI governance frameworks.

 AIIM (Association for Intelligent Information Management)